MCPI-Revival/minecraft-pi-reborn/docs/API.md

   * Description: Retrieve the text of the given sign.
   * Output: List of `{line}`
 * `entity.getType(entity_id)`
   * Description: Check the type of the given entity.
+For special entities like players, this will be `0`.
   * Output: `entity_type_id`

+[^1]: These commands will never match players.
-[^1]: If the ID is `-1`, it will match all entities.
+[^2]: If the ID is `-1`, it will match all entities.
-[^2]: RaspberryJuice only implements the `player.*` versions of these commands.
+[^3]: RaspberryJuice only implements the `player.*` versions of these commands.
-[^3]: The API normally applies an offset to all coordinates, these commands use the raw data.
+[^4]: The API normally applies an offset to all coordinates, these commands use the raw data.